jmavila/safe_pool/README.md

 # Safe Pool - Python Multiprocessing Pool Extension

-Extension for the standard Python Multiprocessing Pool class, helps a better handling of unusual exceptions, more specifically it handles the situation when a subprocess of the pool receives the SIGKILL signal from other processes (e.g.:OS).
+Extension for the standard Python Multiprocessing Pool class, helps a better handling of unusual exceptions, more specifically it handles the situation when a subprocess of the pool receives the SIGKILL signal (and other similar ones) from other processes (e.g.:OS).

 See the official code [here](https://github.com/python/cpython/blob/master/Lib/multiprocessing/pool.py)